madayoshi/madayoshi.github.io/README.md

 CU damage calc! added all the mons and moves

-Molten Slam currently is not super-effective against Steel

-if there are any other problems let me know
+if there are any problems let me know